jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 host and port, and configure the data management policy used by the servers when creating Regions.

-See the section in the SDG reference documentation on
+See the section in the [spring-data-gemfire-name] reference documentation on
 [Configuring Cluster Configuration Push](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-cluster) for more details.